dave-anand/docker-aws-cli/README.md

 # License

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the "License").

 This repository and its contents are licensed under the terms detailed in the [LICENSE file](./LICENSE).